Empire State of Mind

-A critical and commercial success, "Empire State of Mind" was included in multiple critics' top 10 list of the best songs of 2009, including Rolling Stone magazine and The New York Times.
+"Empire State of Mind" was included in multiple critics' top 10 list of the best songs of 2009, including Rolling Stone magazine and The New York Times.
 It was also nominated for three Grammy Awards, winning Best Rap Song and Best Rap/Sung Collaboration.
 The song achieved commercial success worldwide.
-It peaked within the top 10 in many countries including the United States, the United Kingdom, Canada, Australia, France, Italy and Sweden.
-In the US, the song topped the Billboard Hot 100 for five consecutive weeks, becoming Jay-Z's first number-one single on the chart as a lead artist.
+It topped the Billboard Hot 100 in the US for five consecutive weeks, becoming Jay-Z's first number-one single on the chart as a lead artist.
+It also peaked within the top 10 in other countries, including the United Kingdom, Canada, Australia, France, Italy and Sweden.
 It appeared in 2009 year-end charts in Italy, Australia and the US, where it was also the last number one hit of the 2000s.
-As of June 2014, the single has sold over 5.5 million copies in the United States.
+As of July 2024, the single has sold over 10 million units in the United States.

-In the song's music video, which is primarily in black-and-white, Jay-Z and Keys are shown performing the song in various locations in New York.
-"Empire State of Mind" was released as the third single from The Blueprint 3 in October 2009.
-It has been performed by Jay-Z and Keys multiple times, including during the 2009 MTV Video Music Awards and the American Music Awards of 2009.
-Usually when the duo performs the song, an overhead screen shows images of places in New York.
+In the music video, which is primarily in black-and-white, Jay-Z and Keys are shown performing the song in various locations in New York.
+"Empire State of Mind" has been performed by Jay-Z and Keys multiple times, including during the 2009 MTV Video Music Awards and the American Music Awards of 2009.
+Usually, when the duo performs the song, an overhead screen shows images of places in New York.
 Keys recorded a sequel entitled "Empire State of Mind (Part II) Broken Down", which is featured on her fourth studio album The Element of Freedom (2009).
-Her version was positively received by critics, reached the Top 10 in the UK, the Netherlands and Ireland charts, and peaked at number fifty-five on the Billboard Hot 100 without an official release.
-Keys said that she chose to record her own version of "Empire State of Mind" because she wanted to express her own personal feelings about New York.
+Her version was positively received by critics, reached the Top 10 in the UK, the Netherlands and Ireland charts, and peaked at number 55 on the Billboard Hot 100 without an official release.
+Keys said that she chose to record her own version of "Empire State of Mind" to express her personal feelings about New York.